serverstf/python-valve/README.rst

 --------

 Python-valve supports Python 2.7!
 However, it's important to bare in mind that Python 2.7 will not be maintained past 2020.
-As such, Python-valve *may* drop support for Python 2.7 in future a major release before 2020 in order to make of new, non-backwards compatible Python 3 features.
+Python-valve *may* drop support for Python 2.7 in a future major release before 2020 in order to make use of new, non-backwards compatible Python 3 features.

 It's strongly encouraged that new Python-valve projects use Python 3.